RobertDober/earmark_cloud_tag/README.md

 ## Usage with Earmark

-If the plugin lines are
+If following  lines are

+    ... normal markdown
     $$ ruby 10 100 4
     $$ elixir 40 800 12

-then call
+    ... still more normal markdown

+read into `lines`

     Earmark.as_html(lines, Earmark.Plugin.define(EarmarkTagCloud))